See Criteria | Campaign targets | Coming soon | Recent successes | Interchanges

 - Soham, Cambridgeshire - with local authority sponsorship, supported by Greater Anglia and Network Rail, in conjunction with planned Soham to Ely track doubling and hourly Ipswich to Peterborough service, opened officially by new Cambridgeshire & Peterborough Mayor and to passengers on 13 December.
 This new station will give access to the rail network for a population of over 10,000 not rail connected since 1965.
 In November 2019 Cambridgeshire and Peterborough Combined Authority contracted Network Rail to build the new station.
 Work on site scheduled to start in 2020, subject to planning permission sought by application submitted in Spring.
 On 26 June then Mayor of Cambridgeshire & Peterborough James Palmer tweeted that The planning application for Soham Railway Station has been approved today by East Cambridgeshire District Council!
 Work will begin later this year.
 On 17 August 2020 Network Rail confirmed contract award for construction of the station, expected to open in late-2021.
 After bank holiday weekend in August 2021 Network Rail reported completion of a key milestone ahead of trains calling at station from December 2021.

-- Nine Elms and Battersea Power Station - opened on the planned start date of Monday 20 September.
-Construction of London's Northern Line Extension, from Kennington on the Southwark/Lambeth boundary via Nine Elms to Battersea Power Station in Wandsworth, started in 2015.
+- Nine Elms and Battersea Power Station London Underground stations - opened on the planned start date of Monday 20 September.
+Construction of the Tube's Northern Line Extension, from Kennington on the Southwark/Lambeth boundary via Nine Elms to Battersea Power Station in Wandsworth, started in 2015.

 - Bow Street, Ceredigion opened on Sunday 14 February, to act as a park and ride site for Aberystwyth station and help relieve road traffic congestion in Aberystwyth.
 Part-funded from the second round of the New Stations Fund.
 Planned completion was March 2020; in January 2020 it was reported that construction has started and expected completion was then reported as late-2020.